Use Less Toner by Printing Smarter

 Understand What a “Low Toner Warning” Really Means

-It’s OK to be skeptical of a low toner warning, because often times these warnings pop up when the cartridge still has 20-25% of its toner left.
-Depending on what you’re likely to print, this could mean up to 100 extra pages that could be successfully printed with the old cartridge still in place.
-Of course, if you see the warning at the beginning of a large print job, you will want to change the cartridge out beforehand.
+It’s OK to be skeptical of a low toner warning because often, these warnings pop up when the cartridge still has 20-25% of its toner left.
+Depending on what you’re likely to print, this could mean up to 100 extra pages that you could print with the old cartridge.
+Of course, if you see the warning at the beginning of a large print job, you will want to change the cartridge beforehand.
 If you usually print small jobs (1-10 sheets), you can keep an eye on the prints and replace the cartridge only when you first notice a degradation in the affected color.

 Reduce Stop/Start Cycles

 On most printers, toner will automatically accumulate on the drum during the start/stop cycle, even if you cancel the print job.
-To avoid this, try accessing the “Printer Properties” tab on your computer and see if the settings will allow you to print your pages only after the last page is spooled.
-This should reduce the number of times your printer will stop and start up again, saving you a lot of toner.
+To avoid this, try accessing “Printer Properties” on your computer and see if the settings allow you to print your pages only after the last page spools.

 Use Print Preview and Print Smarter

-If you’ve printed a document, you’ve seen the print preview feature.
-It allows you to approve the formatting and layout before it’s sent to the printer.
-It can also show you if there are any pages that may be eliminated if they are deemed unnecessary.
+You’ve seen the print preview feature if you’ve printed a document.
+It allows you to approve the formatting and layout before sending it to the printer.
+It can also show you if there are pages you don’t need to print.
 If you’ve ever printed a webpage, you’ve noticed that there is often a lot of extraneous material.
-Advertisements in the margins or random user comments at the end of an article that are irrelevant and end up wasting a lot of toner when printed along with the article.
-Some webpages may have large, color images imbedded in the article.
-If you don’t need them to be printed, you may want to copy the article text into a word document and remove the images before printing it.
+Advertisements and random user comments are irrelevant and waste a lot of toner when printed along with the article.
+Some webpages may have large, color images embedded in them.
+If you don’t need to print them, you may want to copy the article text into a word document and remove the images before printing it.
 These will reduce your toner and paper usage substantially.

 Print in Black and White When Possible

-When using a color printer, it’s easy to forget that you always have the ability to print in black and white or grayscale.
-To save on ink and toner, print in black and white or grayscale whenever possible by making the adjustment in “Printer Settings.”
+When using a color printer, it’s easy to forget that you can always print in black and white or grayscale.
+Print in black and white or grayscale whenever possible to save on ink and toner by adjusting “Printer Settings.”

-These are always other ways to reduce your toner use, too, from selecting fonts that use less toner, to creating a “print policy” for your office, to simply being more judicious about what you choose to print.
+There are also other ways to reduce your toner use, from selecting fonts that use less toner, creating a “print policy” for your office, or simply being more judicious about what you choose to print.